 A great customer experience is much more than that, which is why our team has been hard at work for many months, addressing what we see as three big keys to creating a great customer experience.
 I’ll share the keys with you today, and in the coming months we’ll be launching new products and features that address each one.

 When a customer figures something out through self-service, it’s a big win for both sides.
 Among consumers, 71% want the ability to solve most customer service issues on their own (up from 64% the previous year).
-When you get it right as a business,
+When you get it right as a business, self-service is an infinitely scalable, cost-effective way to make customers happy.

 The best implementation of self-service is when it’s an extension of the user experience.
 A lot of the hype is about chatbots, but we think there’s an opportunity to be helpful before an interaction like that takes place, in a more seamless way.